Divorce Process in Texas

 How the divorce will proceed will depend on how the respondent will act on the appeal filed by the petitioner.
-Depending on the complexity of the case, the whole divorce process can take an amount of time to be finalized.
+Depending on the case’s complexity, the whole divorce process can take a certain amount of time to be finalized.
 It could be as easy as in the case of an “uncontested” or “amicable” divorce or it could move forward as it goes through the ordinary course of a case.

-Learn about how divorce works in Texas from our very own expert, Attorney Tyler Monahan.
+Learn how divorce works in Texas from our expert, Attorney Tyler Monahan.

 How Divorce Works in Texas